-A craving for sugar may be something that should concern you.
-Science and the media, quick to instill the same old belief that sugar is sugar is sugar, has many of us running from the healing benefits of real foods, especially fruits and vegetables.
+A sugar craving might be something that should concern you.
+Science and the media, quick to instill the same old belief that sugar is sugar is sugar, has many of us running from the healing benefits of real foods, mostly fruits, and vegetables.

-Processed sugars may also be feeding on pathogens or bacteria in your body.
-The craving may be coming for the need to keep feeding; it's similar to an addiction.
+Processed sugars may also be thriving on pathogens or bacteria in your body.
+The craving may be coming from the need to keep feeding; it's similar to an addiction.
 The more you provide, the more damage and inflammation you contribute to your precious body.
 (2)

 There was a time when sugarcane came to America.
 It was so widespread and exciting that we packed it into everything we could.
 Companies then started to manufacture cereals, colas, and snacks.
 Then it wasn't enough to get our sugar naturally, so we processed the sugar from corn in the form of high fructose corn syrup.
 This is added sugar.
 Too much-added sugars in our diets make it challenging to achieve healthful eating patterns.
 Too many calories and no vital, essential nutrients.
 (1)

 The fact is real fruit feeds our cells.
 Processed sugars or refined sugars are quick to get into our bloodstreams, raise blood sugar levels, and creates fat storages that will eventually clog up arteries in the form of cholesterol.
 Think of the high addicting drugs deliver.
 Sugar, in the form of processed sugars, gives pleasure in large, rapid does.
 The more we eat, the more we want.
 Let's say you ate a bag of potato chips.
 Who hasn't?